How & Where to Vote

-You can vote in person (called “Advanced Voting”) from March 3rd to March 23rd at locations designated by your county.
+You can vote in-person (called “Advanced Voting”) from April 27th to May 15th at locations designated by your county.
 No excuse required.

-To vote absentee by mail, first you’ll need to apply for an absentee ballot (click here) by March 20th.
-Then, when you complete your absentee ballot, it must be received by election day.
+To vote absentee-by-mail, first you’ll need to apply for an absentee ballot (click here) by May 15th.
+Then, when you complete your absentee ballot, it must be received by May 18th.

 Absentee ballot applications open 180 days prior to the election.
 No excuse is required to request a by-mail ballot.